 Similarly, your investment manager may be tempted to engage in a technique called dividend or coupon 'stripping' if the income target that has been set is very demanding.
 Dividend stripping is where an investment manager buys a stock that is about to pay a dividend.
-The dividend is subsequently paid and the stock consequently drops in value to reflect the fact that the investor has now received the dividend.
+The dividend is subsequently paid and the stock consequently drops in value to reflect the fact that the investor

+Today's real value of £100 invested at the end of 1899 without reinvesting income has now received the dividend.
 The investment manager then sells the stock and with the proceeds buys another stock that is about to pay a dividend, and repeats the process.
 All the manager has achieved is to convert capital into income for no other reason than he had an income target to meet - he has effectively 'robbed Peter to pay Paul'.
 Nobody has benefited, except the investment manager and the trustees who can say that their income target has been met, while conveniently forgetting that the charity's capital has been depleted by an equivalent amount.